Ann Delilkan, Chair

 » Atrium Building 630 (A-630)

 Art History is a discipline within the Humanities Department that examines the history of artistic production in a rich variety of contexts.
-Study involves the investigation of the world's monuments and images from a variety of perspectives, from visual analysis of the works of art themselves, to inquiries into the lives of artists, and to examinations of the social, political and cultural contexts in which works of art are made.
+Study involves the investigation of the world's monuments and images from a number of perspectives, including visual analyses of the art works, inquiries into the lives of artists, and examinations of the social, political and cultural contexts in which works of art are made.
 Works of art in all media (painting, sculpture, drawing, printmaking, architecture, the decorative arts, and photography, film, and video) are considered.

 The communication curriculum explores the process of human interaction in social, political, cultural, and global contexts.
 Our courses contribute to liberal arts education and promote communication research and development.
 Drawing on both qualitative and quantitative methods, teaching and scholarship in the discipline include international and intercultural communication, oral performance, public speaking, and communication in group and business settings.
 Grounded in the social sciences and professional approaches to human interaction, our courses prepare students for a variety of careers demanding leadership and the ability to confront emerging local and global communication challenges.
 Courses engage theory, research, and practice.
 In doing so, our curriculum promotes competencies required for various modes of mediated and unmediated messaging, while developing skills for analyzing, interpreting, and solving communication problems.